andyzhangx/demo/linux/flexvolume/blobfuse/README.md

-# blobfuse flex volume driver for Kubernetes
+# blobfuse flex volume driver for Kubernetes (Preview)
  - Flexvolume is GA from Kubernetes **1.8** release, v1.7 is depreciated since it does not support flex volume driver dynamic detection.

 # Install